Reform measures

 Electronic records must be readily accessible and able to be retrieved as required.
 It is generally not necessary to retain a hard copy of the information contained in an electronic record unless a particular law or regulation requires it.

-If a registered tax practitioner makes copies of paper or electronic records, they must be a true and clear copy of the original record.
+If you make copies of paper or electronic records, they must be a true and clear copy of the original record.

 Importantly, you should have adequate procedures, policies, systems and controls in place to: